What Do Reviewers Like to See in Grant Proposals?

 For some sections of a proposal, including the background section and the description of the proposed monitoring and evaluation plan, you may need to provide data to support what you’re saying as well as reference government reports, policies, or laws.

 Whenever you provide information from external sources, you should cite the source.
 You should do this for several reasons.
-First, you want to make it easy for the reviewers to find the original source document.
+First, make it easy for reviewers to find the original source document.
 Second, it’s important to give credit to the authors or publishers of the cited reference.
 Third, by providing a full citation, you’re sharing with reviewers that what you’ve written is supported by legitimate sources.

 Submit a Proposal of the Right Length